Motorsport Engineering - MEng | BEng

 A number of themes are developed throughout the programmes.
 The Core Engineering Theme with subjects such as Maths, Thermodynamics, Mechanics and Structures is introduced in Year 1, developed in Year 2 with Thermofluid Mechanics and Engineering Structural Design and then explored in greater depth in Year 3 with Stress Analysis and Advanced Computational Methods.

-The Design Theme starts in Year 1 with CAED, and is then developed in Year 2 with Computational Methods and the Group project leading into Advanced Computational Methods and the Major Project in Year 3.
+The Design Theme starts in Year 1 with Engineering Design, and is then developed in Year 2 with CAE and Stress Analysis and the Group project leading into Advanced Computational Methods and the Major Project in Year 3.

 Although not a theme in itself, Engineering Management, introduced in Year 2, underpins a successful approach to both the Group and Major Projects.